kennycason/kennycason/posts/2013-10-06-haskell-neuralnetwork-back-error-propagation.markdown

 tags: haskell, functional programming, artificial intelligence, λ\=
 ---

 After going through various tutorials I decided to try and build something a bit more complicated.
 I decided to convert my
 <a href="/posts/2008-12-25-neural-network-back-error-propagation-java.html" target="_new">Java implementation of a Back-Error Propagation Neural Network</a> into Haskell.
-It is not complete as I have some small calculatory errors somewhere...
+There appears to be a small bug somewhere in the calculations...

 I uploaded most of my Haskell examples to GitHub, found <a href="https://github.com/kennycason/haskell_nn" target="_new">here</a>